 No special tools are required for site installation or recommended for site maintenance.
-Refer to Paragraph 6.2.4.
-The depot repair philosophy of WREN V precludes the necessity for special tools.
-If field repair of items external to the HDA is desired, a 6 point Torx T10 driver is required.
-This may be purchased through most commercial tool catalogs.
+Refer to paragraph 6.2.4.
+The depot repair philosophy of WREN V HH precludes the necessity for special tools.
+If field repair of items external to the HDA is desired, 6 point Torx T8 and T10 drivers are required.
+It may be purchased through most commercial tool catalogs.

-7.0 PHYSICAL/ELECTRICAL SPECIFICATIONS
+- 7.0 PHYSICAL/ELECTRICAL SPECIFICATIONS

-7.1 AC POWER REQUIREMENTS
+- 7.1 AC POWER REQUIREMENTS: None

-None

-7.2 DC POWER REQUIREMENTS
+- 7.2 DC POWER REQUIREMENTS

-The voltage and current requirements for a single WREN V are shown in the following table.
+The voltage and current requirements for a single WREN V HH are shown in the following table.
 Values indicated apply at the drive power connector.